-XtremeMac Tango TRX review
+XtremeMac Tango TRX full review

 The Tango TRX is primarily a dock and speaker system for an iPhone or iPod, but it keeps its options open by adding an auxiliary stereo mini jack input and, more interestingly, Bluetooth audio streaming.